 Idaho State Soccer Camps

-Allison Gibson enters her seventh season as the head coach at Idaho State University.
-Gibson was honored with her second coach of the year award during the 2009 season after leading Idaho State to a third-place tie for the regular season and a second-place finish in the Big Sky Tournament championship.
+Three-time Big Sky Coach of the Year Allison Gibson enters her eighth season as the head coach at Idaho State University going into the 2013 season.
+Gibson was honored with her third coach of the year award during the 2012 season after leading Idaho State to a regular season and Big Sky Tournament title.

-In 2010, Gibson led the Bengals to a 6-11-2 overall record.
-During the 2009 season she led the Bengals to a 10-8-0 season record, her best overall record at Idaho State, as well as ISU’s first ever season without a tie.
+During the 2009 season, Gibson led the Bengals to a 10-8-0 season record, her best overall record at Idaho State, as well as ISU’s first ever season without a tie.
 Idaho State posted a 4-3-0 Big Sky record capturing a perfect 4-0-0 record in league play at home at Davis Field.
 The Bengals held its opponents to eight shots on goal at home and scored 13 goals at Davis Field including a 4-2 victory over Northern Arizona and a 4-0 victory over Weber State.

 In her first season with the Bengals in 2006, Gibson reestablished the soccer tradition at Idaho State, leading the Bengals to both a Big Sky Conference regular season title and a tournament championship.
 The tournament title earned the Bengals an automatic bid to the NCAA College Cup, where the team nearly upset 11th-ranked Utah on its home field, falling 3-2 in double overtime.
 Gibson earned her first Big Sky Conference Coach of the Year for her accomplishments during the 2006 season and had one of her players, Lyndsay Gensler, earn Big Sky Tournament MVP.

-Under Gibson’s direction, 16 Bengals have landed spots on the Big Sky All-Conference First and Second teams in addition to 18 earning honorable mention accolades.
-Eight Bengals have earned places on the Big Sky All-Tournament team.
-She places emphasis on academic achievement and on her watch, 45 Bengals also received Big Sky All-Academic honors with a program record 12 athletes earning all-academic honors during the 2010 season.
+Under Gibson’s direction, 20 Bengals have landed spots on the Big Sky All-Conference First and Second teams in addition to 20 earning honorable mention accolades.
+Thirteen Bengals have earned places on the Big Sky All-Tournament team.
+She places emphasis on academic achievement and on her watch, 52 Bengals also received Big Sky All-Academic honors with a program record 14 athletes earning all-academic honors during the 2012 season.

 During the 2007 season Gibson posted a 7-5-6 record.
 Gibson tied the record for the fewest losses in a season.
 Unfortunately a string of ties, that set the record for most tied games in a season, kept the Bengals from the Big Sky Conference tournament by one point.
-Gibson is the only coach in Idaho State history to have an undefeated home season in 2007 and posts the longest home undefeated streak in ISU history with 13 games from 2006-08.
+Gibson is the only coach in Idaho State history to have an undefeated home season which she achieved in both 2012 and 2007.
+She also posts the longest home undefeated streak in ISU history with 13 games from 2006-08.

 Gibson also serves the soccer community in numerous roles outside of college athletics.
 She served as the head coach of the U-17 Olympic Development Program team marking the seventh year that the coach has been involved in the program.